linode/docs/docs/guides/databases/redis/hashes-in-redis-databases/index.md

 published: 2022-03-04
 modified_by:
   name: Nathaniel Stickman
-title: "How to Use Hashes in Redis Databases"
+title: "Use Hashes in Redis Databases"
-title_meta: "Using Hashes in Redis Databases"
+title_meta: "How to Use Hashes in Redis Databases"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos